Combinatorics of Even-Valent Graphs on Riemann Surfaces: Background

 Uniqueness of these orthogonal polynomials follows from the fact that the coefficients of \(\mathcal{P}_n(z;\boldsymbol{t})\), expressed in the form $ \mathcal{P}_n(z;\boldsymbol{t}) = z^n + \sum_{j=0}^{n-1} a_j(\boldsymbol{t}) z^j, $ are determined by a linear system $ H_n[w_{\boldsymbol{t}}] \boldsymbol{a} = \boldsymbol{b}, $ where $H_n[w_{\boldsymbol{t}}]$ is the $n \times n$ Hankel matrix, and $\boldsymbol{a}=(a_0(\boldsymbol{t}), \cdots,a_{n-1}(\boldsymbol{t}))^T$.
 Since this system can be inverted when the Hankel determinant is nonzero, the orthogonal polynomial $\mathcal{P}_n(z;\boldsymbol{t})$ is uniquely defined.

 The Fokas-Its-Kitaev Riemann-Hilbert problem \cite{FIK} provides an effective analytical framework to obtain precise asymptotic information about orthogonal polynomials $\mathcal{P}_n(z;\boldsymbol{t})$ and thus the associated Hankel determinants.
-Since the partition function \eqref{u free energy} is equal to the Hankel determinant (up to a factor of $n!$) by the Heine formula \cite{SzegoOP}, this can be used to obtain the asymptotics for the free energy \eqref{free energy}.
-Alternatively, without obtaining precise asymptotics for the partition function \eqref{u free energy} itself, one can find asymptotics of the free energy by employing the string and Toda equations which are difference and differential equations involving the recurrence coefficients of the orthogonal polynomials (see e.g. \cite{BGM}).
+Since the partition function \eqref{u free energy} is equal to the Hankel determinant (up to a factor of $n!$) by the Heine formula, it can be used to obtain the asymptotics for the free energy \eqref{free energy}.
+For such asymptotic analysis of Hankel determinants see e.g. \cite{Charlier, CharlierGharakhloo} and references therein.

+Alternatively, without obtaining precise asymptotics for the partition function \eqref{u free energy} itself, one can find asymptotics of the free energy by employing the \textit{string} and \textit{Toda} equations which are difference and differential equations involving the recurrence coefficients of the orthogonal polynomials (see e.g. \cite{BGM}).
 In other words, using Toda and string equations, establishing asymptotic expansions like \eqref{top exp free energy} for the recurrence coefficients from the Riemann-Hilbert method: